s3mi0tics/s3mi0tics/README.md

 - Handstands
 - Juggling
 - Spinning poi
-- Playing music
+- Playing music, specifically the Brazilian pandeiro and samba
 - Personal fitness: HIIT, HOT ROOM, BARRY'S, PELOTON
 - Listening to books and learning about how the human brain functions.
-Particularly in respect to its biases and shortcomings
+Particularly interested in its biases and shortcomings.
 </details>

 <p align="center" style="padding-top: 20px">